ollytheninja/gringotts/README.md

 # Gringotts

-Gringotts is a fictional bank (no, not just in Harry Potter, in this here git repo too!).
+Bringing the fictional bank from Harry Potter to [gringotts.online](https://gringotts.online/).
+(There's nothing there yet!)

-It's a demo app to show a range of security and DevOps concepts in a working app.
+This project is a demo app to show a range of DevOps / Security / Infra as Code / automation concepts in a working app.

+It's largely based on my opinion and what I think is the best way to do things but I am far from perfect.
+Things change, new tools come along, and I update this project when I see a better way to do something!
+I welcome Issues and PRs to fix things or employ better techniques.

 ## Demos